jorgebucaran/fisher/README.md

 - Zero configuration
 - Oh My Fish package support
 - High-speed concurrent package downloads⌁!
-- If you've installed a package before, then it can be installed again offline
+- If you've installed a package before, you can install it again offline
-- Add, update and remove functions, completions, keybindings and configuration snippets from a variety of sources using the command line or editing your [fishfile](#using-the-fishfile)
+- Add, update and remove functions, completions, key bindings and configuration snippets from a variety of sources using the command line, editing your [fishfile](#using-the-fishfile) or both

 ## Installation